01 of 11

 To form the stem wrap floral apply tape individually around three of the floral wires.
 Place the three covered floral wires together and wrap with floral tape once again to form a thick stem.

 Add a little bit of hot glue onto the top of the stem to secure it to the flower petal template.
-Make sure you are using the flower template that has the short end and attach the stem with glue to the short portion of the template.Continue to 4 of 11 below.
+Make sure you are using the flower template that has the short end and attaches the stem with glue to the short portion of the template.Continue to 4 of 11 below.

 04 of 11